Chinese tech 'wolf' Huawei stalks Apple and Samsung

 IDC said 342 million smartphones were shipped worldwide in the second quarter, down 1.8 per cent year-on-year and the third consecutive quarterly decline.

-In the long term, the lack of a US foothold will be an Achilles heel for Huawei, analysts said, and some market studies project Apple reclaiming the number two spot when new iPhone models are released later this year.
+In the long term, the lack of a US foothold will be an Achilles heel for Huawei, analysts said, and some market studies project Apple reclaiming the No. 2 spot when new iPhone models are released later this year.

 A critical test looms in the next two years, when 5G systems are expected to roll out and manufacturers will be judged on how their smartphones handle the enhanced capabilities.